Katherine Read, May 2019

 As with most civil law countries, judicial decisions are not of primary importance.
 Judicial decisions (sentencias) of the Supreme Court (Tribunal Supremo) collectively called 'jurisprudencia' are not binding decisions although they have some persuasive force.
 It seems in practice that the commercial series of judicial decisions are more popular than official sources.
 Judicial decisions of the Supreme Court have been published in the official Gaceta de Madrid (Madrid Gazette), but this has been unwieldy and access is not straightforward.
 Consequently because of these difficulties the commercial sources have come to be preferred.

-The main commercial series of law reports is:
+The main commercial series of law reports are:

 Repertorio de Jurisprudencia, 1930-31 onwards.
 Editorial Aranzadi, Pamplona